 October 9, 1978 – Jacques Brel was born on April 8th 1929 near Brussels Belgium.
-He composed and recorded his songs almost exclusively in French, although he recorded a number of songs in Dutch as it was his original mother’s tongue.
+He composed and recorded his songs almost exclusively in French, although he recorded a number of songs in Dutch, which was his original mother’s tongue.

 Brel’s songs are not especially well known in the English-speaking world except in translation and through the interpretations of other singers, most famously Scott Walker and Judy Collins.
 The range of superstars who however have covered his work is amazing.